cs121-team-panda/coconut-interpreter/README.md

 * **Saving to a Coconut File:** Clicking the save icon will download the contents of the code editor into a Coconut file called ```coconut.coco```.

-* **Code Execution:** Clicking `RUN`or using the keyboard shortcut `Ctrl + Enter` for Windows or `⌘ + Enter` for Mac will compile and execute the program.
+* **Code Execution:** Clicking `RUN` or using the keyboard shortcut `Ctrl + Enter` for Windows or `⌘ + Enter` for Mac will compile and execute the program.

 * **Showing the Compiled Python:** Checking the box labeled `PYTHON` will replace the output with the compiled Python, which is the output of the Coconut compiler.
 The Python code will be displayed using Python syntax highlighting.

 * **Code Execution Output:** The code execution output is on the right side of the webpage.

-Furthermore, if there is an error in compilation or execution, the output will display the traceback.
-If the error came from the Coconut compiler, the offending Coconut line will be highlighted in red in the code editor.
-If the error occurred at runtime, then the offending line will be highlighted in red in the Python code, if the Python checkbox is checked:
+* **Traceback Highlighting:** If an error came from the Coconut compiler, the offending Coconut line will be highlighted in red in the code editor.
+If an error occurred at runtime, then the offending line will be highlighted in red in the Python code, if the Python checkbox is checked:

 ![demo2 1](https://user-images.githubusercontent.com/35832643/39089360-592b40be-457a-11e8-840c-dca79ba37a02.gif)

 ## Known Problems
-Currently, there are no known problems.
-However, on the current deployment, users cannot choose the Coconut version on the interpreter except the version installed by developers.
-The developer team plans to address this issue in the future.
+There is no support for Coconut's `parallel_map` function due to [limitations of AWS Lambda](https://forums.aws.amazon.com/thread.jspa?threadID=219962).
+Our client is aware and is ok with this issue since it is not major (users can use `map` instead).

 ## Contributing